awunil-creator/Linus-Awuniji/README.md

 # Linus-Awuniji

-Personal deep learning projects.
-These include:
+This portfolio focuses on medical application of Deep learning techniques.
+The projects in this portfolio include:
-1) Segmentation of Atrium from MRI cardiac images
+1) Segmentation of Atrium from MRI cardiac images using UNet
-2) Dectection of the heart on an X-ray image using bounding box
+2) Dectection of the heart location oon an X-ray images using bounding boxes
-3) Prediction of Pnemonia from X-ray images
+3) Prediction of Pneumonia on chest x-ray images